xwzliang/video-analyzer/readme.md

 # Video Analysis using Llama3.2 Vision and OpenAI's Whisper Models locally

-A video analysis tool that combines Llama's 11B vision model Whisper to create a description by taking key frames, feeding them to the vision model to get details.
-It uses the details from each frame and the transcript, if avaialable to describe what's happening in the video.
+A video analysis tool that combines Llama's 11B vision model and Whisper to create a description by taking key frames, feeding them to the vision model to get details.
+It uses the details from each frame and the transcript, if available, to describe what's happening in the video.

-It's designed to run 100% locally, but allow support openrouter.

 ## Features
-- 💻 Runs completely locally - no cloud services or API keys needed
+- 💻 Can run completely locally - no cloud services or API keys needed
+- ☁️  Or, Leverage openrouter's LLM service for speed and scale
 - 🎬 Intelligent key frame extraction from videos
 - 🔊 High-quality audio transcription using OpenAI's Whisper
 - 👁️ Frame analysis using Ollama and Llama3.2 11B Vision Model